-We were delighted to be joined by Hugo Larochelle, Director at Google Brain at the Deep Learning Summit this morning in Montreal.
+We were delighted to be joined by Hugo Larochelle, Director at Google Brain at the Deep Learning Summit in Montreal.
 Hugo took to the stage with his presentation focussed on Few-Shot Learning (FSL), discussing not only the background of this topic, but also the progression that we should see in the coming months and years through research developments.
 Few-Shot learning is something which has gained significant interest in the last few years with an increasing number of methods proposed each month solely focussed on development.

 What is Few-shot learning I hear you ask?
-Few-shot learning is the problem posed through learning new skills and abilities for tasks from small amounts of labeled data.
+Few-shot learning is the problem posed through learning new skills and abilities for tasks from small amounts of labelled data.
 This somewhat differs from the standard injection of mass data commonly seen in Deep Learning, which makes it a suitable fit for subsections of AI which can provide accurate results on substantially fewer data points, a great example of which being computer vision.

 Prior to getting into the technical capabilities of FSL, Hugo discussed the advancements in the field since his last presentation at RE•WORK.